 At level 5 you will acquire expertise in a comprehensive range of biomedical sciences subject specific knowledge, specialist investigative techniques, data analysis and research methods.
-In addition, you will be able to develop relevant professional and key transferable skills for your placement year.
+In addition, you will be able to develop relevant professional and key transferable skills for your continuing in Higher education or employability.